cybernesto/u4remasteredA2/README.md

 - (G) Gender question did not support non-binary; add a neutral symbol.
 - (G) Proper descriptions for non-human NPCs instead of "phantom".
 - (G) Campfire NPC remains stationary in combat and spits fire.
-- (G) Ctrl+V turns music on and off during play, if Mockingboard was activated in pre-game Options menu.
+- (G) Ctrl+V turns music on and off during play, if ECHO+ was activated in pre-game Options menu.
-- (E) Support IIgs with Mockingboard cards.
+- (E) Support IIgs with ECHO+ cards.
-- (G) Support slotted Mockingboard model 4C on Apple //c

 Source Code